 The relation between the initial qubit and the chirality introduced by the coin (coin bias) in quantum walks on their spreading or entanglement was analyzed in previous works \cite{tregenna2003controlling,valcarcel2010tailoring,romanelli2010distribution,zhang2016creating,carneiro2005entanglement,eryiugit2014time}.
-However, as far as we know, some differences between local and delocalized states still remain uncovered by the literature, such as the influence of the quantum coin phases, which play an important role on delocalized states.
-Despite the efforts to characterize the transport and entanglement in quantum walks, the main question that arises here is what kind of information regarding the entanglement provided by the transport is.
+However, as far as we know, some differences between local and delocalized states still remain uncovered by the literature, such as the influence of the quantum coin phases, which play an important role in delocalized states.
+Despite the efforts to characterize the transport and entanglement in quantum walks, the main question that arises here is: what kind of information regarding the entanglement is provided by the transport?
 Therefore, our main purpose is to make an analytic connection between their limit velocity and asymptotic entanglement to enlighten some aspects of the question above.
-In attempt to perform the study as wide as possible, we consider quantum walks starting from any qubit, two kinds of position states (local and Gaussian) and time-evolved by any balanced quantum coin.
+In an attempt to perform this study as broad as possible, we consider quantum walks starting from any qubit, using two kinds of position states (local and Gaussian), and time-evolved by any balanced quantum coin.

 This article is structured as follows.
 In Sec.~\ref{sec.2}, we review the mathematical formalism of quantum walks.
-In Secs.~\ref{sec.3} and~\ref{sec.4}, by means of Fourier analysis \cite{ambainis2001one,brun2003quantum} we obtain general expressions for the long-time variance and asymptotic entanglement respectively, and in Sec.~\ref{sec.5}, a linkage between them is established and discussed.
+In Secs.~\ref{sec.3} and~\ref{sec.4}, by means of Fourier analysis \cite{ambainis2001one,brun2003quantum} we obtain general expressions for the long-time variance and asymptotic entanglement, respectively, and in Sec.~\ref{sec.5}, a linkage between them is established and discussed.
 Finally, a brief conclusion with our main results is depicted in Sec. \ref{sec.6}.